mjlacey/lithiuminventory/content/more/content-roadmap.md

 - #### Introduction to battery chemistry
 - [ ] **Electrochemical principles.** Definitions, conventions, potential and current, electrode/electrolyte interface
 - [ ] **[Cell voltage and the Nernst equation.](/fundamentals/introduction-battery-chemistry/thermodynamics)** Simplified example (e.g. Daniell cell).
 Introduction to electrochemical series, Nernst equation, prediction of cell voltage, material selection.
+- [ ] **Interfacial processes in batteries.** Introduction to double-layer theory, Marcus theory of electron transfer
-- [ ] **Reaction kinetics in batteries.** Introduction to kinetics of charge transfer (e.g. Butler-Volmer) and mass transport (e.g. Fick's law), and energy loss processes.
+- [ ] **Energy loss processes in batteries.** Introduction to kinetics of charge transfer (e.g. Butler-Volmer) and mass transport (e.g. Fick's law), and energy loss processes.
 Influence of factors such as temperature and current on discharge energy.
 - #### Introduction to lithium-ion battery chemistry
 - [ ] **Li-ion battery materials.** Introduction to intercalation materials, non-aqueous electrolytes, porous electrodes
 - [ ] **Thermodynamics of Li-ion batteries.** Electrode potential in intercalation materials, e.g. lattice-gas model.
 Origin of one- and two-phase behaviour and effect on potential vs charge
 - [ ] **Interfacial processes in Li-ion batteries.** Solid electrolyte interphase (SEI) layer
 - [ ] **Reaction kinetics in Li-ion batteries.** Models of reaction kinetics, resistance in porous electrodes (e.g. de Levie transmission line)
 - [ ] **Mass transport in Li-ion batteries.** Mass transport in the solid state.
-Mass transport in non-aqueous electrolytes, [transference number](/fundamentals/introduction-li-ion/transference/), concentrated solution theory
+Mass transport in non-aqueous electrolytes, [transference number](/fundamentals/introduction-li-ion/transference/), concentrated solution theory (Stefan-Maxwell and Onsager equations).
 - [ ] **Reversibility and lifetime.** Introduction to major ageing mechanisms and modes (interfacial layer growth, loss of contact, structural degradation, lithium plating, etc.).
 Introduction of concepts such as loss of active material (LAM) and loss of lithium inventory (LLI).
 - [ ] **Thermal behaviour.** Reversible and irreversible heat.
 - [ ] **Performance and metrics.** Introduction to key metrics and key performance indicators (KPIs), common performance plots.